mobizt/ESP-Mail-Client/README.md

 - Support plain or base64 attachments for Email sending.
 - Progress report for searching and fetching Email, upload and download attachment operations during Email sending.
 - Full debug for SMTP and IMAP.

+# Status
+This repository is currently in update progress, if you're interessted, please stay tune.